xhoanguyen/networking/README.md

 # 100-Days Networking Challenge

-Preparing for a data center (RZ) team transition.
+Preparing for a RZ team transition.
 From zero to solid networking skills in 100 days.

 ## Sources